DavidPowell/OpenModes/doc/install.rst

    You can install Anaconda without administrator access, and it is available for Windows, Linux and Mac OSX.

-   *Python 3.6 is recommended*, and Python 2.7 will continue to be supported.
+   *Python 3.6 is recommended*.
+Python versions 2.7 and 3.3 to 3.5
-   Python versions 3.3 to 3.5 should work, but these python versions do not have pre-compiled windows binaries.
+   should work, but these python versions do not have pre-compiled windows binaries.

 2. Install `gmsh`_ **version 3.0.x or later**

+   Some of the example geometries use features of gmsh which are not present in earlier versions.

 3. Ensure that the location of the gmsh executable is added to the PATH environment variable, so running the following on the command-line